keymetrics/keymetrics.github.io/docs/keymetrics/setup.md

 permalink: /docs/usage/setup/
 ---

-Getting started with Keymetrics is straightforward and seamless.
+Getting started with Keymetrics is seamless, smart and straightforward:

 ## 1- Create an account